Overweight does not necessarily equal unhealthy.

 It is often claimed that eating plenty of fiber can help with weight loss.

-It seems to be mostly the viscous fibers that have an effect on your weight.
+It seems to be mostly the soluble and viscous fibers that have an effect on your weight.

 These are fibers that bind water and form a thick gel that “sits” in the gut (31).